hoodiecrow/ANStoX/README.md

 (I started out with AWK scripts, but AWK inexplicably freezed while processing this document, so I rewrote them.)

 This method uses one or more `` .ans `` (ANnotated Source) files which are filtered through one of the Python filters and mashed together to form a document.
-The idea is that each `` .ans `` file contains a number of code snippets, each with a short bit of documentation, and a number of test cases for it.
+The idea is that each `` .ans `` file contains a number of code snippets, each with a short or long bit of documentation, and a number of test cases for it.

 Examples: